Stopping Rules for Monte Carlo Methods: A Review: Recent developments in sequential stopping rules

 \subsubsection{Stopping rules for Bernoulli trials}

-One of the most practically important settings involves Bernoulli trials, whose aim is to estimate the success probability $p \in (0,1)$.
-This framework is especially relevant in failure probability estimation within structural reliability, where Monte Carlo experiments with appropriately defined stopping criteria are broadly referred to as principled Monte Carlo simulation \cite{ELLINGWOOD2025102474}.
-Also, Bernoulli trials exhibiting autocorrelation have been studied in early work \cite{10.1145/1102586.1102590}.
+{One of the most practically important settings involves Bernoulli trials, which have received extensive attention throughout their long history, including various early foundational developments, such as \cite{10.1214/aoms/1177706361, 10.1214/aoms/1177731018, 10.1145/1102586.1102590}.} {In this context, the unknown parameter of interest is the success probability $p \in (0,1)$, whereas the associated odds $p/(1-p)$ and log odds $\ln (p/(1-p))$ have also been studied (see, for instance, \cite{Bandyopadhyay03072017, 10.1093/biomet/54.1-2.181}).} In particular, the estimation of the success probability is of utmost importance in structural reliability analysis \cite{SONG2023103479}, where Monte Carlo experiments with appropriately defined stopping criteria are broadly referred to as principled Monte Carlo simulation \cite{ELLINGWOOD2025102474}.

 In this context, an absolute-precision stopping rule is examined in \cite{Jiang2014}.
-Unlike previous developments relying on asymptotic approximations primarily via the central limit theorem (Section \ref{subsection normal approximation}), an algorithm is built with the aid of the Hoeffding inequality for bounded random variables $\mathbb{P}(|\mu_n - p| \geq \varepsilon) \leq 2e^{-2n\varepsilon^2}$, leading to stopping at $\lceil\ln (2 / \delta)/(2 \epsilon^2)\rceil$.
-This simple stopping rule is guaranteed to achieve the prescribed error tolerance and confidence level, at a computational cost within a small constant factor (between $3.64$ and $5.09$) of the sample size based on the central limit theorem for typical confidence levels $\alpha \in [0.001,0.1]$.
+Unlike previous developments relying on asymptotic approximations primarily via the central limit theorem (Section \ref{subsection normal approximation}), an algorithm is built with the aid of the Hoeffding inequality for bounded random variables $\mathbb{P}(|\mu_n - p| \geq \epsilon) \leq 2e^{-2n\epsilon^2}$, leading to stopping at $\lceil\ln (2 / \delta)/(2 \epsilon^2)\rceil$.
+This simple stopping rule is guaranteed to achieve the prescribed error tolerance and confidence level, at a computational cost within a small constant factor (between $3.64$ and $5.09$) of the sample size based on the central limit theorem for typical confidence levels $\delta \in [0.001,0.1]$.
 Numerical experiments demonstrate the reliability of the algorithm, though it can be conservative for small values of the success probability $p$.
 It is noted that extending the approach to relative error tolerances remains an open challenge, as this would require a lower bound on the unknown value of the success probability $p$.